framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**TrackingRays**](https://github.com/luluco250/FXShaders/blob/master/Shaders/TrackingRays.fx): Similar to the previous shader but the orientation of the rays is automatic.

 ## Fun effects
 If the shaders in the "graphics improvement" section were situational, these are even more.
-They would probably require some fiddling, but use them if you are going for a *very* specific look.
+They would probably require some fiddling but use them if you are going for a *very* specific look.
 In some of them, instead of explaining what they do, I will be dropping screenshots because it would be easier to see than read about them.

 - [**AdaptiveFog**](https://github.com/FransBouma/OtisFX/blob/master/Shaders/AdaptiveFog.fx): Used most for creating a color background, or putting a subject in shadows.
 It also has some bloom settings for when the fog starts.
+- [**Adaptive Rimlight**](https://github.com/bituq/ZealShaders/blob/master/Shaders/AdaptiveRim.fx): Another implementation of rimlight.
 - [**Anime4k**](https://github.com/lybxlpsv/ReshadeAnime4k/blob/master/Anime4k.fx): Port of UnityAnime4K, used for upscaling textures, specifically anime-style images.
 - [**Atmospheric Density**](https://github.com/Mortalitas/GShade/blob/master/Shaders/AtmosphericDensity.fx): A more faithful fog simulation.
 You will need MShadersAVGen.fxh and MShadersBlendingModes.fxh.
 [Alternative link](https://discord.com/channels/217504282109411330/805488617643835402/958093194820739132) in [TreyM discord server](https://discord.treym.us).
 - [**CanvasFog**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/CanvasFog.fx): Used most for drawing colored shapes in the game, but it has a lot of room for creativity.
 More explanation on how it works on the repo's readme.